 Representatives of the project’s partner organisations at Nelson Haven in July 2022.
 From left: Allanagh Rivers – General Manager of Infrastructure and Environment at Port Nelson, Kylie Reeves – Communications Manager at OneFortyOne Ltd, Brent Guild – Executive General Manager at OneFortyOne Ltd, Dana Clark – Team Leader Restoration Ecology at Cawthron Institute, Hugh Morrison – Chief Executive Officer at Port Nelson, and Volker Kuntzsch – Chief Executive Officer at Cawthron Institute.

-Members of the Restore the Meadows Project Team collect seed in Waimea Estuary.
+Members of the Restore the Meadows Project Team collect seed in Nelson Haven.

 Dana Clark